aceinnolab/Inkycal/README.md

 * [ ] Inkycal-server is not yet supported -> depends on inkycal-image
 * [x] ~~Calibration is not yet implemented automatically.
 For now, only manual calibration is supported: `ink.calibrate()`~~
 * [x] ~~Fix: `AttributeError` in `Layout` module for non-colour epaper displays~~
-* [ ] Improvement: Change the way the web-ui handles ical-urls
+* [x] Improvement: Change the way the web-ui handles urls

 ## Main features